 This time is from when the popcorn and salt is added until you dump it into your bowl.

-Top with melted butter (optional)
+Top with butter flavoring (optional)

 It's best to mix the popcorn halfway through the drizzle to get better coverage.